-WHAT IS PUNISH FOR FLAME IN LEAGUE OF LEGENDS?
+WHAT IS PUNISH FOR FLAME IN LoL?

 Flaming is reportable and it IS punishable.
 These punishments go from chat restrictions to permanent bans in special cases.
 Chat restrictions seem to have no limit to how many they can be.
 Someone recently received a chat restriction of 7200 games.
 You can be permanently banned if you do stuff like wish cancer upon another player or write racial slurs, make xenophobic or homophobic remarks.
 Two popular players were banned because of these reasons, Nukeduck and Mithy.
 The mid laner of Roccat and the support of Origen.
 These players were closely watched by Riot and after they have been reformed they were allowed to play competitively again.

-HOW TO HANDLE TOXIC PLAYERS IN LEAGUE OF LEGENDS?
+HOW TO HANDLE TOXIC PLAYERS IN LoL?

 If you are on the receiving end of flame you shouldn’t feel bad, even if the play you are being flamed for was your mistake.
 Everyone has bad games.
 Everyone.
 Do not be discouraged by a bad play and the flame of your team mates.

 By clicking ignore or typing “/mute (player name)” in chat you can get rid of that toxic player’s talking.
 This feature doesn’t mute pings, so if that person chills out and starts playing with the team you can see that when they ping things that are important for the team.